RevenueCat/docs/docs/integrations/integrations.md

 #### Collect integration specific data

 Some integrations require certain device specific data to properly function.
 Be sure to review each integration specific guide here to ensure all required data is captured.
-Any device specific data is sent to RevenueCat as a [Subscriber Attribute](/customers/subscriber-attributes), which can be set via the RevenueCat SDK or REST API.
+Any device specific data is sent to RevenueCat as an [Attribute](/customers/customer-attributes) of the Customer, which can be set via the RevenueCat SDK or REST API.

 ### 2. Configure integration in the RevenueCat dashboard